-Remark that applying Theorem \ref{result_4} to the homogeneous case we can get $\{G(t)\}_{t=0}^{\infty}$ is not uniformly jointly connected with probability $1$.
-Corollary \ref{cor_1} says the robust consensus cannot be reached under the open boundary conditions.
-However, for the periodic boundaries, the problem whether the robust consensus can be reached is still unresolved.
-In \cite{Wang2009} it was shown that for the systems whose topologies do not couple their states, the uniformly joint connectivity of the associated undirected graphs is a necessary and sufficient condition for the robust consensus.
-However, such result cannot be adapted to our models.
+By applying Theorem \ref{result_4} to the homogeneous case, it becomes clear that $\{G(t)\}_{t=0}^{\infty}$ is not uniformly jointly connected with Probability $1$.
+Corollary \ref{cor_1} asserts that robust consensus cannot be reached under open boundary conditions, however, for the periodic boundaries, it remains unclear whether robust consensus can be reached.
+For systems whose network topologies are undirected and do not couple with their states, the uniformly joint connectivity of the network topologies is a necessary and sufficient condition for robust consensus \cite{Wang2009}.
+This condition is not applicable to our model, however.

-Finally we give the corresponding results of Theorems \ref{turn_1} and \ref{vortex_1} for periodic boundary conditions. \begin{thm} For system II (or system I with $\eta>\frac{\pi}{2}-\frac{\pi}{n}$), with probability $1$ the event of turn will happen infinite times for any $L>0$.
-Additionally, if (\ref{theo2_org_00}) is satisfied, the events of bifurcation and merge will also happen infinite times with probability $1$. \end{thm}
+Finally we give the corresponding results of Theorems \ref{turn_1} and \ref{vortex_1} for periodic boundary conditions. \begin{thm} Assume (A2) holds.
+Then for System II (or System I with $\eta>\frac{\pi}{2}-\frac{\pi}{n}$), with probability $1$ the event of turn will happen an infinite number of times for any $L>0$.
+Additionally, if (\ref{theo2_org_00}) is satisfied, the events of bifurcation and merging will also happen an infinite number of times with probability $1$. \end{thm}